jupyter/roadmap/README.md

 This reflects the inherant uncertainty in releases that are more than about 1 year away.
 In some cases, if progress is made more quickly, features may be moved to earlier releases.

+## Documentation

+We are choosing to list documentation as a top-level section in our roadmap to acknowledge both the importance of it and the painful state of our existing documentation.
+Because our documentation spans all subprojects, each of which have their own release cycles and versioning, the documentation roadmap doesn't have concrete version numbers associated with each milestone.

+### Next

+* Hire full time and part time staff who will focus on improving our documentation.
+* Research existing tools for writing documentation (Readthedocs, Sphinx, Notebooks, etc.) and evaluate which tools we use to write documentation.
+* Develop a project wide outline of our existing and proposed documentation.
+* Perform observational and survey based user studies of our documentation to guide its design and development.
+* Explore and research the questions around how to maintain documentation across multiple subprojects.
+Do we centralize all or some of our documentation?
+Do we keep it in separate subproject repos?
+* Build publicly accessible API documentation on all commits for all JavaScript and TypeScript repositories.

+### Next+1

+* Integrate Jupyter Notebooks more closely into our documentation tools.
+* Develop a formal documentation process and standard that includes technical review, organizational review, design, usability testing and copy-editing.* Where needed, develop additional tools for writing our documentation.
+* Work with each subproject to integrate our documentation tools and process into their workflow and roadmap.

+### Future

+* Begin to block releases of subprojects until documentation meets our standards.
+* Using our new JavaScript packages and live kernels hosted in the cloud, enable documentation to be runnable in place.
+* Build documentation indexing and search into the Jupyter Workbench.
+* Build tools that make it easier for downstream projects to distribute notebook based documentation to users.

 ## Notebook

 ### Next (4.1)